Seven Iconic Pilot Watches

 The next major moment in the evolution of the pilot watch came at the onset of the Second World War.
-During the war, there was an increased need for a watch that could be read at a glance during day and night missions, and the pilot watch proved to be crucial for U.S. Army Air Forces.
-But, it was during the post-war aviation boom that the pilot watch took on the easily-identifiable, complicated characteristics seen in many modern watch models.
+During the war, there was an increased need for a watch that pilots could read at a glance during day and night missions.
+Thus, the pilot watch proved to be crucial for U.S. Army Air Forces.
+The iconic watch of the war was the American-produced A-11.
+This small and simple watch was extremely durable and reliable.
+It saw the United States Army Air Forces through crucial events leading to an eventual Allied victory.
+Still, it was during the post-war aviation boom that the pilot watch took on the easily identifiable, complicated characteristics seen in many modern watch models.

 The IWC Top Gun pilot watch collection pays homage to the Fighter Tactics Instructor program, reserved for the U.S. Navy’s top pilots.
-This ultra-masculine model is the only one on the market permitted to bear the iconic Top Gun name.
+This ultra-masculine model is the only one on the market bearing the iconic Top Gun name.

 More than simply a stylish watch, a Bell & Ross Aviation serves as an indispensable survival tool.
 This is tactical timekeeping.

 The Breitling Avenger family of pilot watches are known for their massive build, which provides the maximum sturdiness and shock resistance.
-The special edition Skyland Blacksteel model was produced in a limited number of only 2000 pieces.
+The special edition Skyland Blacksteel model came in a limited number of only 2000 pieces.

 The Bremont Zulu ALT1-ZT collection is popular among the military squadrons who partner with the brand.
 The ALT1-ZT/51 variation adds a new dimension to the range and integrates a significant design from Bremont’s past – the Limited Edition P51.

 The Breitling Navitimer is like a miniature computer for pilots.
-In 1962, the model reached new heights when a groundbreaking 24-hour dial was added to help spacemen distinguish between night and day.
+In 1962, the model reached new heights when Breitling added a groundbreaking 24-hour dial to help spacemen distinguish between night and day.

 Aviation is an important part of the Breguet family’s history of watchmaking.
 The Type XX Transatlantique model pays homage to Type XX Transatlantic planes produced by Breguet Aviation in the early 1900’s.